Grow Your Mind - mental health resources

 Children know they need to brush their teeth everyday.
 They may ask for a band-aid when they cut their finger.
 But what do our children know about taking care of their mental health on a daily basis?
-Grow Your Mind Kits offer a playful way to do just this.
-There is nothing wishy washy about our kits.
-They are based on the latest positive psychology and mindfulness research.
-Grow Your Mind kits are not designed to only promote happiness, we would be doing you, your school and your families a disservice if we pledged that.
-They are kits that promote 'flourishing' instead.
-Which means, we want to see children thrive now and throughout life.
+Grow Your Mind resources offer a playful way to do just this.
+Grounded in positive psychology and mindfulness research we have created not only visually stunning resources but scientifically backed content.
+Already we are seeing an impact, with both students and teachers showing an increase in their knowledge of ways to look after their mental health.
+Grow Your Mind resources are not designed to promote happiness, instead they were created to inspire flourishing.
+Which means, we want to see children and teachers thrive now and throughout life.

-Here is what people are saying about Grow Your Mind and our kits -
+Here is what people are saying about Grow Your Mind:

 "These beautifully presented resources are inspiring!
 They make positive psychology concepts so accessible – offering playful ways for teachers and therapists to explain concepts to young people, and help students understand how they can help keep their minds healthy.
 It is great having the flexibility to use the goodies in the kits either in the context of a formal lesson or just incidentally in the classroom when the need arises.
 Thanks for making teaching these important messages so much fun."
 Charlotte Board, school psychologist Loreto Kirribilli